specado/specado/docs/QUICKSTART.md

 The helper script `examples/cli_preview.sh` wraps the preview command and documents the expected environment when you need a quick smoke test.

 > **Model metadata & overlays**
 > The sample prompt `examples/prompts/basic_chat.json` includes metadata that targets OpenAI's GPT-5 Responses API (`openai_model`, reasoning effort, verbosity, max output tokens) and Anthropic's Claude Sonnet 4.5 (`anthropic_model`, thinking configuration, and max tokens).
 Tweak these fields to match the models and limits available to your account.
 The provider specs declare neutral interfaces (see `docs/process/INTERFACE_TAXONOMY.md`), while per-adapter defaults live in `overlays/`.
-See `docs/process/PROVIDER_INHERITANCE.md` for the full field reference.
+Refer to `docs/PROVIDER_SPEC.md` for the full YAML schema and authoring guidelines, and `docs/process/PROVIDER_INHERITANCE.md` for inheritance patterns.

 When chatting interactively, Specado preserves the full conversation history and warns as you approach the provider’s context window.
 Use `:exit`, `:quit`, or `Ctrl+C` to leave the session at any time.
 You can preload history with `--messages-file <path>` using either a full PromptSpec document or a JSON/YAML array of messages: